jbostoen/iTop-custom-extensions/web/extensions/jb-ticket-merge/readme.md

 First version available!
 (Very stable, but some advanced features are still being implemented).
 If you are interested in a quick development of this extension or a specific feature, consider getting in touch.
-Also you're interested in acquiring this extension now or to be informed when it's out of beta, contact **jbostoen.itop@outlook.com**
+If you want to use this extension and get support, please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?
 Merges any sub class of Tickets.